slayaglez/slayaglez/README.md

 ## 🎯 What I'm looking for
 Right now I'm looking to expand my knowledge as much as possible with oportunities such as:
+- New contacts
 - Buisness proyects
 - Developer Junior
 - **Interships**

+> "As iron sharpens iron, so one man sharpens another."
+>> Proverbs 27:17
 <br>

 <hr>